ZhaoKunqi/social-media-video-download-discord-bot/README_ENUS.md

 ![example01.jpg](example01.jpg)

-## Changelog:
+## Changelog

+2023-09-26: Optimized S3 sync, added timeout, added new config `s3-upload-timeout`, fixed issue with failing to return videos when S3 has connectivity issues, improved reliability.

-Sep 20, 2023: Improved config file format, added more customization options, updated docs
+2023-09-20: Improved config file format, added more customization options, updated docs

-Sep 10, 2023: Added support for x.com links as Twitter app now autogenerates those when sharing copy link
+2023-09-10: Adapted to also detect videos from x.com links as now x.com links are automatically generated when sharing Twitter links from app.

 ## Contributing

-Feel free to fork this repo and submit pull requests if you would like to contribute.
-We also welcome any issues you encounter.
+Feel free to fork this repository and submit pull requests if you would like to contribute.
+Issues are also welcome!

 ## License

-This project is licensed under the MIT License.
+This project is under the MIT License.
 See the LICENSE file for details.